PovedaAqui/cybertraceai-ops/README.md

 ## Extending Commands

-CyberTrace can be extended with additional Cisco IOS commands by modifying two files:
+CybertraceAI can be extended with additional Cisco IOS commands by modifying two files:

 1. In `tools.py`:
    ```python